 You get dirty when you lunge forward to pick fresh tomatoes from your garden, but you do leave behind a huge number of calories when you get up.
-A few hours of gardening can burn about 800 calories plus you also get the benefit of eating freshly produced fruits!
+A few hours of gardening can burn about 800 calories besides giving you the pleasure of eating fresh fruits!

 Whether it is your regular grocery shopping or a new LBD you want to purchase, shopping indirectly means walking-it burns about 240 to 300 calories per hour.
 Want to take it a level higher?
 Park away from the mall entrance and say no to lifts and take the stairs to burn more calories every single minute.

-Enjoy shinning up your family vehicle as it is a fun way to workout.
+Even shining your family vehicle could be a fun way to work out.
 Cleaning your car with soap, a bucket of water, a sponge, and a hose will burn about 120 calories in 30 mins.
 Persisting with this task even two days a week can give you a leaner and fitter body, and a shiny car- isn’t that great?

 Use the push mower for mowing your lawn and you can shed about 350-380 calories.
 Also, if you spend some more time raking up the grass clippings, you are likely to burn 150 calories as a bonus.
 We recommend you check out a few YouTube videos to know how to do it in a better way.

-Everybody knows that sedentary behavior is bad for health and waistline.
+Everybody knows that sitting idle is bad for health and waistline.
 Replacing sitting with standing will help you burn more calories.
-While it may not directly contribute to losing some extra flab, but it would prove helpful when you are aiming at maintaining weight.
+While it may not directly contribute to losing some extra flab, it would prove helpful when you are trying to maintain weight.

 Some of the options you might be able to get up off your butt during the day are train rides, staff meetings, answering a phone call, watching TV, etc. Another way to stay fit and in shape is to dance, though you should not start doing it at your workplace without prior approval!

-Don’t worry there’s more in store after you finish all your daily works.
+Don’t worry, because there’s more in store after you finish all your daily tasks.
 Just tuck yourself in bed to spend some cozy time with your special person and you can still burn calories.
 A vigorous 30-minute smooching session will help you burn about 30-50 calories!

 We understand that daily activities would never replace your workouts nor would intermittent fasting be a replacement to your dietary practices.
-However, these two methods can exist side by side to offer you better results over time.
-This is because the human body and psyche is made to sense and appreciate any positive change in its regular functioning, and would reciprocate just as nicely.
+However, these two methods can offer you better results over time.
+This is because the human body and psyche are made to sense and appreciate any positive change in its regular functioning, and they would reciprocate just as nicely.

 Stay upto date with our latest news and products.